 Change the 2nd paragraph of subclause 10.2.2.4 as follows:

-The AP shall transmit a TIM with every Beacon frame.
+The AP shall transmit a TIM with every Beacon frame except when the frame is scheduled for transmission in a TSBTT that is not a TBTT.
 Every dot11DTIMPeriod, a TIM of type DTIM is transmitted within a Beacon frame, rather than an ordinary TIM.
-In an AP with dot11ShortBeaconInterval set to true, Short Beacon frames may include a TIM.
-Every dot11ShortBeaconDTIMPeriod, the AP shall transmit a TIM of type DTIM in the Short Beacon frame.
+An S1G AP with dot11ShortBeaconInterval equal to true, may include a TIM in a Beacon frame that is scheduled for transmission in a TSBTT that is not a TBTT.

-Insert a sentence to the end of the 3rd paragraph of 10.2.2.4 as follows:

-The details of Figure 10-7 also apply to the case of a Short Beacon Frame with TIM.